zippy1978/shift/doc/developer/developer_guide.md

 `AbstractPluginRegistry` is the base implementation class.
 However, to leave the possibility to support other languages than Groovy for plugin declaration in the future, Groovy releated code is encapsulated inside the `AbstractGroovyPluginRegistry`.

-The singleton instance of the `PluginRegistry` can be accessed from the `com.backelite.shift.ApplicationContext` this way:
+The singleton instance of the `PluginRegistry` can be accessed from the `org.shiftedit.ApplicationContext` this way:

 ```java
 ApplicationContext.getPluginRegistry();